Anj-ali/Human-Activity-Recognition-with-Smartphones/README.md

 # Human-Activity-Recognition-with-Smartphones
 This project is attempt to predict the activity of the person based on the data of the sensors.
-I have the dataset named Human Activity Recognition with Smartphones which has the collection of information of the users of smart phone which uses sensors to sense the different activity of te person.
+I have used the dataset named Human Activity Recognition with Smartphones which has the collection of information of the users of smart phone which uses sensors to sense the different activity of te person.

 You can find the dataset here - https://www.kaggle.com/uciml/human-activity-recognition-with-smartphones